 - the Lincolnshire fens– this unique region is home to the Tiddy Ones, also called the Yarthkins, the Strangers and the Greencoaties.
 They are rooted in the local soil and act as fertility spirits, helping the growth and ripening of plant life; as such they received tribute or offerings from the local people- the first fruits and the first taste of any meal or drink.
 If neglected, these beings could be vindictive, affecting harvests, yields and even the birthrate.
 They have been described as being a span high with thin limbs and over-sized hands, feet and heads.
 They have long noses, wide mouths and make odd noises.
 They danced on large flat stones in the moon light.
 One particular spirit, the Tiddymun, seemed to control the flood waters in the days before the Fens were drained.
 From time to time, he appeared from pools at night and might drag victims back into them, but generally he was sympathetic to local people.
 His close ties to the management of water levels emphasise his local nature and function;

 - spriggans- pixies are well known to be localised in the south-west peninsula; so too are the spriggans.
 They are described as dour and ugly; their particular role seems to be protecting other fairies from intrusions or insults by humankind (see the stories of The Miser on the Fairy Gump or The Fairies on the Eastern Green, both from Penwith in Cornwall).
 They were very closely linked to ancient sites, such as hill-forts, where they guarded buried gold.
 In this the spriggans seem to be linked to the Redshanks or Danes of Somerset (I borrowed this idea for The Derrick).
-The localisation of spriggans on distinctive sites in the region is especially notable.
+The localisation of spriggans on distinctive sites in the region is especially notable; and,

 If certain fairies have indeed adapted to local conditions and features, it may come as little surprise to learn that a symbiotic relationship with the human denizens of those areas has likewise evolved.
 Two examples (once again from the south-west) are worthy of mention: